SUHAAS-KORAMPALLY/Grab-Passwords/README.md

 Steal saved Wi-Fi passwords of Windows OS in one click.

 # What does this do?
-Creates a file (passwords.txt) in the directory from which clickme.exe runned. passwords.txt contains all the saved Wi-Fi passwords.
+Creates a file (passwords.txt) in the directory from which clickme.exe is runned. passwords.txt contains all the saved Wi-Fi passwords.

 # Usage